By TJ McCann, PE – Structural Engineering Project Manager | LA Office

 Mass timber has become increasingly favorable on projects placing an emphasis on sustainability.
-Conventional construction methods, such as steel and concrete, produce greenhouse emissions which drive significant contributions to global warming.
+Conventional construction methods, such as steel and concrete, produce greenhouse emissions that drive significant contributions to global warming.
 Steel and cement production combined are responsible for 16% of global carbon emissions, with the building industry as a whole accounting for 40% of global emissions.
-Wood, on the other hand, stores carbon dioxide captured from the atmosphere during photosynthesis, and is a renewable resource that can be replanted and replenished in just about 20 years.
+On the other hand, wood stores carbon dioxide captured from the atmosphere during photosynthesis and is a renewable resource that can be replanted and replenished in about 20 years.

 What is the architectural and construction appeal?